duck-systems/plugboard/README.md

 > [!NOTE]
 > As plugins get added as superclasses, any slots defined in plugins get added to the extending
 > class.
 Likewise, if a plugin is disabled, the slots are removed and wiped.
-You can easily
+To hook into these
-> hook into the enabling process by defining methods on `SHARED-INITIALIZE` or
+> updates, define the extendable class with `DEFEXTENDABLE` and define methods on `ON-ENABLED`
-> `UPDATE-INSTANCE-FOR-REDEFINED-CLASS`, but hooking into the disabling process is much harder.
-> Since the extended class itself is _redefined_, the existing class with the plugin no longer
-> exists by the time instances are being updated, so you cannot specialize on the plugin class.
-> That might require a second plugin to watch for plugin changes...
+> and `ON-DISABLED`, which get called on instances when the active plugin set changes.